Yes, you can add emojis to the subject line of your campaigns and automation emails.

 Note: Emojis are based on Unicode characters.
 If you are employing the copy and paste method to add an emoji to your subject line, make sure you're using a Unicode character and not an image.

-Now, let's add an emoji to a subject line:
+Now, let's add an emoji to a subject line and preheader text:

 1. From the email designer of either a campaign or automation email, click the gear icon.

 2. The Settings modal will open.
-Add the emoji to the subject line field using one of the two methods listed above:
+Add the emoji to the subject line and/or preheader text field using one of the two methods listed above:

 3. Click "Close."